dan-reznik/Ramanujan-Sato/README.md

 ### Introduction

 [Srinivasa Ramanujan](https://en.wikipedia.org/wiki/Srinivasa_Ramanujan)
-was one of history’s most gifted Mathematicians.
-In 1917 he discovered the following formula for 1/π known as the “[Ramanujan-Sato Series](https://en.wikipedia.org/wiki/Ramanujan%E2%80%93Sato_series)”:
+(1887-1920) is one of history’s most gifted Mathematicians, departing at only 33 years of age.
+In 1917 he discovered several formulas for π.
+The one below is known as the “[Ramanujan-Sato Series](https://en.wikipedia.org/wiki/Ramanujan%E2%80%93Sato_series)”:

 <img src="pics/ramanujan-sato.png" width="50%" style="display: block; margin: auto;" />